eszter-pai/twitch-roaster/README.md

 Meet **smobotat**: a roast bot for my Twitch channel that claps back at toxic messages with witty responses.

+---

+## Technologies Used

+- **TwitchIO**: Twitch chat integration
+- **DeepSeek API**: LLM for roast generation
+- **Transformers (HuggingFace)**: Classifier models
+- **SQLite**: User reputation database
+- **ChromaDB**: RAG knowledge retrieval
+- **Joblib**: Model serialization

+---

 ## Development Journey

 ### 1. Local LLM Attempt (Failed)
 Initially tried running Ollama with Gemma locally. **Result:** It crashed my stream.
 Local inference was too resource-intensive to run alongside streaming.

 ### 2. Switched to DeepSeek API
-Decided to use the DeepSeek API instead - it's a relatively cheap option and doesn't kill my stream performance.
+Decided to use the DeepSeek API instead.
+It's a relatively cheap option and doesn't kill my stream performance.
 Problem solved... sort of.

+### 3. The Emote Spam Problem
+Twitch chat culture involves spamming emotes - 7TV, BTTV, FFZ, and native Twitch emotes.
+The problem?
+These are just strings like "ICANT", "Aware", "PogChamp" that look like gibberish to the bot, causing false flags.

+**Solution:** Implemented emote stripping by fetching emote lists from:
+- 7TV API (global + user emotes via GraphQL)
+- BetterTTV global emotes
+- FrankerFaceZ global emotes
+- Twitch native emotes (using position data from chat messages)

+Now the bot strips all emotes before analyzing messages, so "Pog Pog Pog" becomes an empty string instead of triggering toxicity detection.

-### 3. The False Positive Problem
+### 4. The False Positive Problem
 The bot was too sensitive.
 It would roast people for controversial topics related to in-game plot elements.
 For example:
 - Someone says: *"Nilfgaardian kingdom is the worst"* (about The Witcher 3)
 - Bot thinks: *"Political opinion detected! 🚨"*